Minimal-APIs/minimal-apis.github.io/src/meet-minimal/README.md

 ### Optional parameters

-Paramters declared in route handlers will be treated as required.
+Parameters declared in route handlers will be treated as required.
 This means if a request matches the route, the route handler will only execute if all required paramters are provided in the request.
 Failure to do so will result in an error.

 ```csharp
 app.MapGet("/products", (int pageNumber) => $"Requesting page {pageNumber}");